dannyrabiz/TimpRotation/Eden_DLPFC_Visium/README.md

 ### General Pipeline

+### To Do:
+1. Find out of how to compare clusteres across samples
+2. How to flag false-positive novel isoforms
+3. Compare different isoform callers
+4. QC with Illumina data

 ### Problems/Thoughts
 ~~I initally used the Rockfish cluster to perform the step where I extract specific reads from Bam file and sort them into different files based on assigned cluster.
 However, as the rest of the Timp lab uses their own servers I tried to re-write this script to be run on the servers.
 The script I came up with uses GNU parallel to